jhudsl/OTTR_Template/getting_started.md

 ```
 <main-github-pages-url>/coursera/<html_filename>
 ```
-If you are unsure what the main url for your github pages is, in your github repository, go to `Settings` > `Pages` and you'll see `Your site is published at:`
+If you are unsure what the main url for your Github pages is, in your github repository, go to `Settings` > `Pages` and you'll see `Your site is published at:`

 So for example, the introduction chapter of this template would be linked by using this url: